 2.6.1 Equity

 Equity is a key priority for the 2025 Plan.
-The Company is committed to ensuring that all Rhode Islanders – regardless of race, income, gender, ability, or other aspects of social status –equally benefit fromfrom energy efficiency.
+The Company is committed to ensuring that all Rhode Islanders – regardless of race, income, gender, ability, homeownership status, or other aspects of social status –equally benefit from energy efficiency.
 The Company planned and developed its 2025 Energy Efficiency Portfolio through an active process to identify and address the barriers that residents, businesses, and communities face in participating in program offerings.

-Since 2021, Rhode Island Energy and OER have co-hosted a series of Equity Working Group (EWG) meetings facilitated by The Green & Healthy Homes Initiative.
+Since 2021, Rhode Island Energy and OER have co-hosted a series of Equity Working Group (EWG) meetings facilitated by The Green & Healthy Homes Initiative (GHHI).
 The EWG is comprised of community representatives from a diverse array of community-based organizations, small businesses, non-profit organizations, CAPs, resident advocacy groups and alliances, municipal and state entities, and diversity equity and inclusion (DEI) industry experts.
 The purpose of these meetings is to discuss how the Rhode Island energy efficiency programs can more equitably serve residents and businesses.
 As a result of these discussions, the EWG provides the Company with written recommendations to advance equity in the planning, design, and delivery of its energy efficiency programs.
 These recommendations include specific, actionable equity strategies for the Company’s programs as well as a list of metrics and targets to track performance.
-As these recommendations are developed throughout the Summer of 2024, the Company will engage in a process with the EWG to adopt a prioritized list of equity focus areas, strategies, and actions in the 2025 plan The full list of recommendations, strategies, and metrics are included in an annual report for inclusion in this plan.
-Please see Attachment 11 for the 2024 Rhode Island Energy Efficiency Equity Working Group Report.
+The TheCompany isis engaged in an ongoing process with the EWG to adopt a prioritized list of equity focus areas, strategies, and actions for each energy efficiency plan.
+The full list of recommendations, strategies, and metrics for 2025 are included in an annual report that is drafted by GHHI.GHHI Please see Attachment 11 for the 2024 Rhode Island Energy Efficiency Equity Working Group Report.

 The Company weighs its program priorities, customer knowledge, and the EWG’s recommendations to identify specific equity efforts within each energy efficiency plan.
-In 2024, the Company focused on the following areas:
+In 20255, the Company will focus on the following areas: